Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

-Updated June 2026.
+Updated August 2026.

 This article contains affiliate links.
 We may earn a commission at no additional cost to you if you make a purchase through these links.
 See our affiliate disclosure for details.

 A personal item backpack is the bag that goes under the seat in front of you on a flight.
 Most airlines include one personal item with your ticket, including budget carriers that charge for overhead bin space.
 The size limit is where the free-bag math can fall apart.
-Most airlines cap personal items somewhere between 17″ x 13″ x 9″ and 18″ x 14″ x 8″, and Spirit and Frontier are more likely to enforce the sizer.
+Most airlines cap personal items somewhere between 17″ x 13″ x 9″ and 18″ x 14″ x 8″, and Frontier is more likely to enforce the sizer.
 Pick the wrong bag and you’re paying a gate fee for what should have been a free under-seat bag.

 The best personal item backpacks fit airline size limits, hold a laptop, and have enough pockets to keep your flight essentials accessible without digging through the main compartment mid-flight.
 If you’re trying to figure out what counts as a personal item bag in the first place, start there.
 Here are the backpacks that make the most sense for under-seat travel.